-DIVERSIONARY ALTERNATIVES TO PROSECUTION– Sometimes victims are given the choice to allow the offender the opportunity to complete a batterer intervention program which is designed to deter the offender from future violent behavior.
-Only first time offenders with no convictions of felonies can be considered to be entered into this program and only with the signed permission of the victim.
+DIVERSIONARY ALTERNATIVES TO PROSECUTION– Sometimes victims are given the choice to allow the offender the opportunity to complete a batterer intervention program.
+This program is designed to deter the offender from future violent behavior.
+Only first-time offenders with no convictions of felonies can be entered into this program and only with the signed permission of the victim.

 SPECIALLY TRAINED DOMESTIC VIOLENCE VICTIM ASSISTANCE COORDINATOR– accompanies the victim to all hearings and court appearances, providing safety throughout the procedure.
 We provide the victim with information regarding courtroom orientation and trial preparation to minimize the trauma of testifying in a criminal court case.
 This helps the victims to understand procedures and terminology of the court system.
 Keeping a good relationship with a victim helps them come forward to hold the offender accountable.
 Often a victim will request to drop the charges of a domestic abuse case.
 However, due to the up rise in domestic violence crimes the Plaquemines Parish District Attorney’s Office will ordinarily deny the request.
 This puts the burden of prosecution on the State, not on the victim.
 This eliminates the likelihood of victim coercion on behalf of the perpetrator.
 The perpetrator learns that the State is pursuing the charges and that he or she must deal with the District Attorney’s Office.

 After a perpetrator has plead guilty or has been found guilty, it is necessary to have good monitoring of the sentence of a domestic violence case.
-26 weeks of domestic violence counseling and substance abuse counseling is ordered Random drug testing may be necessary.
-The District Attorney’s Office will make sure that probation officers are monitoring the offenders consistently.
-This is necessary to stop the cycle of violence.
+Twenty-six weeks of domestic violence counseling and substance abuse counseling is ordered.
+Random drug testing may be necessary.
+The District Attorney’s Office will make ensure that probation officers are monitoring the offenders consistently.
+The steps in this program are necessary to stop the cycle of violence.

-Repetition of domestic violence arrests in Plaquemines Parish are low because of successful interventions, holding the offenders accountable and a NO DROP POLICY.
-When repeat offenses do occur, offenders find themselves facing 2nd offense charges, with a 3rd offense becoming a felony and a 4th offense carrying a 10 year jail term.
+Repetition of domestic violence arrests in Plaquemines Parish are low because of successful interventions, holding the offenders accountable and a NO DISMISSAL POLICY.
+When repeat offenses do occur, offenders find themselves facing additional sentencing due to it being a second offense, with a third offense becoming a felony and a 4th offense carrying a ten-year jail term.

-The Plaquemines Parish District Attorney’s Office has specially trained victim assistance coordinators who can determine risk assessment and provide victims with safety plans.
-Assistance in obtaining a restraining order, referrals to shelters, counseling and support groups for victims and children, legal aid, 911 cell phones, victim assistance and notification and criminal justice information will be provided to victims who need to escape an abusive relationship.
+The Plaquemines Parish District Attorney’s Office has specially trained victim assistance coordinators.
+These coordinators can determine risk assessment and provide victims with safety plans, assistance in obtaining a restraining order, referrals to shelters, counseling and support groups for victims and children, legal aid, 911 cell phones, victim assistance and notification and criminal justice information will be provided to victims who need to escape an abusive relationship.

 Are you aware?

 Is domestic violence “Just a Family Matter”?
-Years ago it was a matter that was private in families and “swept under the rug”.
+Years in the past it was a matter that was private in families and “swept under the rug”.
 It was “nobody else’s business”.
-There were no services or agencies in which to acquire the much needed assistance to escape the abusive relationship.
+There were no services or agencies in which to acquire the much-needed assistance to escape the abusive relationship.
 Changing times and better education has helped victims understand that there are now resources available to them.